Stay in Touch Get pupdates from the pack.

 This may require some sleuthing on your part.
 Ask your pet owner’s friends or family to find out whether he or she already has a plethora of toys, a comfy bed or a crate.

 Is your friend the “put baby puppy in a sweater type” or more of a traditionalist when it comes to owning a pet?
 Find out (or know intuitively what he or she may want to do.)

-Your new pet owner or family member or friend is sure to squeal with excitement if you offer any personalized gift.
+Your new pet guardian or family member or friend is sure to squeal with excitement if you offer any personalized gift.
 Is your aunt a potter?
 Can she whip up some new water and food bowls that say “Tuffy” on the side (or obviously, whatever the cat’s name is)?
 Can you knit a doggie sweater and cross stitch the new puppy’s name on it?